BFA in Studio with Thesis in Visual and Critical Studies

 REQUIREMENTS FOR THE BFA: STUDIO ART WITH VISUAL AND CRITICAL STUDIES (VCS) THESIS

-Step 1: Students are required to meet with the Visual and Critical Studies Undergraduate Program Director in or by the beginning of their junior year.
+Step 2: Student meets with the Visual and Critical Studies Undergraduate Program Director by the end of November of their junior year.

-VCS 4800 Undergraduate Thesis Seminar I: Research & Writing (3 credit hours)
+- VCS 4800 Undergraduate Thesis Seminar I: Research & Writing in the fall of their senior year (3 credit hours)

-CAPSTONE 4900 VCS Undergraduate Thesis Seminar II: Research & Writing (3 credit hours)
+- CAPSTONE 4900 VCS Undergraduate Thesis Seminar II: Research & Writing in the spring of their senior year (3 credit hours)

-Step 3: Completion of thesis must be approved by both the Thesis II instructor and the VCS Undergraduate Coordinator.
-Students must make a formal presentation and participate in the Undergraduate VCS Thesis Symposium in the senior year.
+Step 5: Completion of thesis must be approved by both the Thesis II instructor and the VCS Undergraduate Coordinator.
+Students are required to make a formal presentation and participate in the Undergraduate VCS Thesis Symposium in the senior year.